goxixi/motion-planning/README.md

 ```
 ./bin/PLANNER
 ```
-ps: it seems that the programme cannot be runned at the `"motion_planning"` folder, in other words, we cannot not use the command `./build/bin/PLANNER` to run it.
+ps: please run the programme at the folder `"motion-planning/build"` of run it at `"motion-planning/build/bin"` with `./PLANNER`

 input `ctrl+c` to exit